Beauty editor Phoebe McDowell chats to culture columnist Murray Clark about the skincare routine to adopt and invest in right now

 MC: A what-i-nol?

-PM: It’s a vitamin A derivative which is a powerhouse ingredient that works on everything from tone and texture to lines and wrinkles.
+PM: It’s a vitamin A derivative, and a powerhouse ingredient that works on everything from tone and texture to lines and wrinkles.
 Medik8 r-Retinoate Youth Activating Cream Intense, £210, pays dividends that far surpass a hangover.
-You will pray to the skincare gods that such sorcery exists - you’ll think, ah, what a time to be al…
+You will pray to the skincare gods that such sorcery exists.

 MC: Good job that I’m not paying for my own food bill: this seems like a far more noble investment.You have saved me.
 Once this is all over, I shall embrace you, and you’ll feel the blessed cheek of a seraphim angel upon yours.